planet-lia/planet-lia/CONTRIBUTING.md

 ## Contribute Code :wrench:

-***NOTE** - We are following a standard contributing workflow for Github open source projects.
-You can check this free series for more details, [How to Contribute to an Open Source Project on GitHub](https://egghead.io/courses/how-to-contribute-to-an-open-source-project-on-github).*
+***NOTE** - We are following a standard contributing workflow for GitHub open source projects.
+You can check this free series for more details on the workflow used below, [How to Contribute to an Open Source Project on GitHub](https://egghead.io/courses/how-to-contribute-to-an-open-source-project-on-github).*

 How to contribute code: